Gold King Mine & Ghost Town, Jerome Arizona Photography

 2. Set your camera to manual mode.

-6. Set your shutter speed to about 5 seconds to start.
-You will again adjust according to how much light you have available.
+6. To start, set your shutter speed to about 5 seconds.
+Then, again, adjust according to the light you have available.

 Now you are set.
 If you do not have enough light or your camera will not focus, take a flashlight and light up a single subject in the picture.
 (Don’t blast light all over; you will disturb who it is you are there to find.)
 Put the focus point where the camera will focus on the area you have lit up.
 When you see the camera has obtained focus and the two-second timer starts, turn your flashlight off quickly before the exposure begins.
 The camera will now take the shot.
 Set your camera to manual focus without touching the focus ring.
 Take several pictures without moving your camera.
 You will have to refocus the same way every time you do different shots.